-The two-day conference will look at different notions of ‘progress’, and discuss and explore the need for compassionate economics – an ‘economics of happiness’ – and what we can do to achieve it.
+The two-day conference looked at different notions of ‘progress’, and discussed and explored the need for compassionate economics – an ‘economics of happiness’ – and what we can do to achieve it.

-We will draw on the many inspiring examples of people working to build vibrant local economies – both around the world and in Ladakh itself.
-We will also explore different strategies to counter the onslaught of the corporate-led global economy in India and abroad.
-The event will provide a big-picture framework that unites political/economic action with inner/spiritual change.
+We looked at the many inspiring examples of people working to build vibrant local economies – both around the world and in Ladakh itself.
+We explored different strategies to counter the onslaught of the corporate-led global economy in India and abroad.
+The event provided a big-picture framework that unites political/economic action with inner/spiritual change.

-The programme will include a mix of activities: plenary talks, panels, workshops, world café-style and open space discussions, creative spaces, music and celebration.
+The programme included a mix of activities: plenary talks, panels, workshops, world café-style and open space discussions, creative spaces, music and celebration.